- Lichen sclerosus (LS) of the vulva is a chronic skin condition that causes itchiness and pain.

 Does lichen sclerosus cause cancer?

 Lichen sclerosus is not skin cancer.
-However, scientists have found that older women with lichen sclerosus are at higher risk of having vulvar cancer.
+However, scientists have found that postmenopausal adults with lichen sclerosus are at higher risk of having vulvar cancer.
 It is unknown if children have the same risk.
 This is why it’s very important to be followed by a health care provider 1-2 times a year (at least) to watch for any skin changes.
 Any new health care providers should be aware that their patient has this skin condition.
 Your health care provider can watch for any changes to your skin and treat your symptoms.

 More suggestions to help manage lichen sclerosus: